 He has served as an instructor or lecturer at Roane State Community College, the University of Texas Jazz Department, the University Outreach and Continuing Education Program at the University of Tennessee, the Manhattan School of Music Summer Music Camp and The Jefferson Center Jazz Institute.
 Heflin also served as the Central Greenough Artist-in-Residence in Western Australia as well as the Always on Stage festival in Charlottetown, Prince Edward Island, Canada.

 From 2009 to 2014, Heflin lived in New York City where he performed with a variety of ensembles including the Smoke Big Band, led by trumpeter Bill Mobley.
 During his time there, also served as Program Manager and Jazz Faculty member at the Manhattan School of Music Precollege Division.
 In 2014, he moved back to the south to take the position of Assistant Professor of Jazz at Abraham Baldwin Agricultural College in Tifton, GA.
-Heflin currently serves as Assistant Professor of Jazz Brass at the Miles Davis Jazz Studies Program at the University of North Carolina at Greensboro.
+Heflin currently serves as Associate Professor of Jazz Brass at the Miles Davis Jazz Studies Program at the University of North Carolina at Greensboro.

 Thomas is an exclusive Bach trumpet artist and clinician.
 He performs on Greg Black Mouthpieces.